h01ger/piuparts/README_server.txt

 To set this up for yourself, the following steps should suffice:

+=== Setting up the master

 .
 Pick a machine for running the piuparts master.
 It cannot be a chroot, but basically any real (or properly virtualized) Debian system is good enough.
 .
-Install the package piuparts-master on it.
+Install the package 'piuparts-master' on it.
 .
-Create an account for the master, if you install the piuparts-master package it will automatically create a piupartsm user for you.
+Create an account for the master, if you install the piuparts-master package it will automatically create a 'piupartsm' user for you.
 .
 Configure '/etc/piuparts/piuparts.conf' appropriately.
 .
+Create the master and backup directories as defined in that 'piuparts.conf' and make sure master owns them.
+.
+To generate the web reports, configure your webserver as needed.
+If you want to use the supplied 'conf-available/piuparts-master.conf' for apache2, you will need to do two things: a.) enable it and b.) link the htdocs directory defined in 'piuparts.conf' to '/var/lib/piuparts/htdocs' (thats the DocumentRoot as defined in 'conf-available/piuparts-master.conf').

+=== Setting up the slave(s)

+.
 Pick one or more machines for running one or several piuparts slaves.
 You can use the machine which is running the master also for running a slave.
  It's also perfectly ok to run several slaves on a multi-core machine which has lots of IO available.
 .
-Install the package piuparts-slave on it.
+Install the package 'piuparts-slave' on it.
 .
 Configure '/etc/piuparts/piuparts.conf' appropriately - if master
  and slave share the machine, they also share the config file.
+ If you want to run more than one slave on a machine, set the slave-count parameter as desired.
+By default one slave will be run.
 .
+Create the slave and tmp directories as defined in that 'piuparts.conf' and make sure the slave can read and write there.
+.
 Create an account for the slave.
 This must be different from the master account.
-The piuparts-slave package will create a piupartss user on installation.
+The piuparts-slave package will create a 'piupartss' user on installation.
+Whether you run one or many slaves, they run with the same user.
 .
 Create an ssh keypair for the slave.
 No passphrase.
+If you installed the piuparts-slave package this was done automatically and the public key can be found in '/var/lib/piuparts/piupartss/.ssh/id_rsa.pub' .
+Copy the slave's public key to the master's '.ssh/authorized_keys', for an installation from packages this will be '/var/lib/piuparts/piupartsm/.ssh/authorized_keys'.
+ The key should be restricted to only allow running 'piuparts-master' by prefixing it with 'command="/usr/share/piuparts/piuparts-master",no-port-forwarding,no-X11-forwarding,no-agent-forwarding ' .
+Configure sudo to allow the slave account to run several commands as root as root without password.
+See the example provided in '/usr/share/doc/piuparts-slave/examples/' to learn which.
 .
-Add the slave's public key to the master's '.ssh/authorized_keys' The key should be restricted to only allow running 'piuparts-master' by prefixing it with 'command="/usr/share/piuparts/piuparts-master",no-pty,no-port-forwarding' .
-Configure sudo to allow the slave account to run '/usr/sbin/piuparts' as root without password.
-There are examples provided in /usr/share/doc/piuparts-(master|slave)/examples/.
+Run '/usr/bin/piuparts_slave_run' and 'piuparts_slave_join' to actually
+ let the slave(s) run and to join their sessions.
 .
-Run '/usr/bin/piuparts-slave-run' and 'piuparts-slave-join' to actually let the slave(s) run and to join their sessions.
-.
 The logs go into the master account, into subdirectories.

-=== Setup from piuparts-master and piuparts-slaves packages
+=== Tuning the setup

 The piuparts-server package installs a piuparts server along the lines of https://piuparts.debian.org/.

-Before running the server, edit /etc/piuparts.conf appropriately (install piuparts-slave (which ships that file), too, or use the template /usr/share/doc/piuparts-master/piuparts.conf.sample), to define 'sections' to be tested (e.g. 'sid') and define references to the Debian mirror.
+Custome '/etc/piuparts/piuparts.conf' according to your needs, most probably you will want to re-define the 'sections' to be tested (e.g. 'sid') and also maybe use a different Debian mirror.
 Note that the server can place a significant load on the repository.
 Consider setting up a local mirror, or a caching proxy for http and apt-get, to reduce the load.
 Running multiple slaves on a fast host can easily saturate a 100 MBit link.

-Edit '/etc/sudoers.d/piuparts' to grant permissions to the piupartss user.
-Start the server using /usr/bin/piuparts_slave_run, which will launch a 'screen' session.
-The slave will launch a master process via ssh, as needed, to retrieve work and return results.
-Use /usr/bin/piuparts_slave_join to join the screen session.

 Logs are stored under '/var/lib/piuparts' by default.
 They are stored there because they are basically the result of piuparts running.